Potentash

 6. Constantly looking for opportunities

 Growth is looked for, as opposed to the idea of sitting around and waiting for it to come.
-Much as you work hard to position yourself in a place where you can quickly get opportunities, that is not enough.
+As much as you work hard to position yourself in a place where you can quickly get opportunities, that is not enough.
 An employee needs to look for opportunities for career advancement constantly.
 It would be best if you also worked daily to make yourself eligible for the next big thing.
 One thing to note, though, is that opportunities exist in and out of one’s place of work.

 These six aspects will make a woman advance her career to the highest level possible.
 The coming years are promising if the trend, as seen right now, continues.